tobyn/srsly/README.md

 Returns a strategy that terminates retrying if `n` tries have failed.
-If fewer than `n` tries have failed, `maxTries` delegates to `strategy` if provided, otherwise it uses `immediate`.
+If fewer than `n` tries have failed, `maxTries` delegates to `strategy` if provided, otherwise it retries immediately.

 ## <a name="delay-strategies"></a>Delay Strategies